Teacher Services Cloud - Disaster recovery

 Start the incident process (if not already in progress)

-Follow the incident playbook and contact the relevant stakeholders as described in create-an-incident-slack-channel-and-inform-the-stakeholders-comms-lead.
+Follow the incident playbook and contact the relevant stakeholders as described in open-an-incident-thread-in-teams-any-incident-lead.

-- In github setings, a user with repo admin privileges should update the Branch protection rules and set required PR approvers to 6
+- In github settings, a user with repo admin privileges should update the Branch protection rules and set required PR approvers to 6

 Enable maintenance mode